-A former head coach at the Division I level for five years, Michael Perry is in his sixth season as an assistant coach with the Pirates.
+A former head coach at the Division I level for five years, Michael Perry is in his seventh season as an assistant coach with the Pirates.

 Prior to joining the East Carolina coaching staff, Perry spent five years (2003-07) as the head coach at Georgia State after serving as an assistant coach to "Lefty" Driesell for five years.
 During his 10 years, Perry was a major catalyst in the growth of the basketball program and helped lead the transition from the Atlantic Sun conference into the Colonial Athletic Association.

 During his tenure at Georgia State, the Panthers won 165 games (an average of 16.5 per year) and advanced to postseason play twice.
 Perry helped guide the Panthers to the Atlantic Sun conference title in 2001 and a NCAA Tournament First Round upset of Wisconsin.
 Georgia State received a bid to the NIT the following year.

 With Perry on the bench, Georgia State won three regular season conference championships and one tournament title.
 He also coached the team to back-to-back 20 win seasons for the only time in school history, while helping direct a trio of 20-win campaigns.
 Perry guided the Panthers to a 20-9 record during his first full season as head coach in 2003-04.